Exploring our landscape through multiple.exposures

 Cities are layered, with many converging landscapes.
 Somehow, we imagine a unified view of their structure.
 The fact that there are different, conflicting and yet overlapping cities within cities, as it were, is difficult to convey in any single image.

-Giving the viewer a 'slice of time' has always been the party trick of photography – and this is exactly why photographs have such hold over us: unlike ourselves, they exist outside the ‘always already’ of ordinary time.
+Giving the viewer a 'slice of time' has always been the attraction of photography – and this is exactly why photographs have such hold over us: unlike ourselves, they exist outside the ‘always already’ of ordinary time.

 In this series, my question of the photograph and of the city is the same: how do we shape it, and in turn, how does it shape us.
 Multiple exposures within a single image is my way of holding this together.